BlenderVR/manual/manual/installation/development.rst

 Acquiring BlenderVR
 -------------------

-To download the latest blenderVR git version (master HEAD):
+To download the latest BlenderVR git version (master HEAD):

 .. code-block:: bash

   $ git clone https://github.com/BlenderVR/blender-vr.git

-If you do not intend to modify blenderVR source code, simply download the `BlenderVR Sources <https://github.com/BlenderVR/blender-vr/archive/v1.0.zip>`_ zipfile.
+If you do not intend to modify BlenderVR source code, simply download the `BlenderVR Sources <https://github.com/BlenderVR/blender-vr/archive/v1.0.zip>`_ zipfile.

 Download Samples Scenes
 -----------------------

-Regarding blenderVR samples, Git is not a good system to work on binary files, so it's recommended to use the SVN protocol to interact with the samples repository instead:
+Regarding BlenderVR samples, Git is not a good system to work on binary files, so it's recommended to use the SVN protocol to interact with the samples repository instead:

 .. code-block:: bash